timvirga/KAGHousePricePrediction/README.md

 ### NB1 represents the base notebook with foundational tf-df model code to run the model on the dataset without any feature engineering or data cleaning.
 This is the starting point for the project.

 ### NB2 represents the notebook with some basic feature engineering and data cleaning, with a focus on refining the data to be more suited to the tf-df model.
 This is the second step in the project.

+## To do
+* Firmly split the train/test data ratio into seed sets for consistent testing
+* Impute numerical variables (ON TRAINING DATA ONLY) - or risk overfitting
+* Research ways to optimise categorical and ordinal variables
+* Research ways to optimise dates ; e.g. split day of week out to its own column for enhanced predictive power